menu

 Pioche - Panaca is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Pioche - Panaca is a town of managers, professionals, and sales and office workers.
 There are especially a lot of people living in Pioche - Panaca who work in management occupations (25.13%), teaching (13.15%), and office and administrative support (10.60%).

-Telecommuters are a relatively large percentage of the workforce: 19.09% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 19.09% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Pioche - Panaca has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Pioche - Panaca has few renters and college students.
 But the biggest reason it is quieter in Pioche - Panaca than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Pioche - Panaca may be for you.